 KINTSUGI

-The Japanese art of gold repair celebrates the unique story of the wares that make your house a home.
+The Japanese art of gold repair celebrates the unique story of the pieces that make your house a home.

 BOOK SESSION